Ayehavgunne/erajs/README.md

 - Add option for maintaining state?
 - Add options for business days, holidays?
 - Add option for open/close on hover
+- Add tooltip about using shift and control